Try our free 14-day challenge to heal your autoimmunity naturally

 Treatment for SLE

-When aCL is associated with blood clotting incidents in SLE patients, physicians will also prescribe a long-term anticoagulant treatment plan.
+When aCL is associated with blood clotting incidents in SLE patients, health care providers will also prescribe a long-term anticoagulant treatment plan.
 But since SLE patients are at risk of renal disease and kidney failure that can be aggravated by these medications, lower doses are often recommended.
 (Source)

 It’s important to remember that while the anticardiolipin antibody poses an increased health risk, testing positive does not mean you will experience a dangerous blood clot.
 If you are diagnosed with APS, or if a blood clotting pattern is emerging, you may be started on long-term anticoagulant medication to prevent excessive clotting.
 If you become pregnant, special care will be taken to help ensure a successful outcome.